mackenzie1/AutomateMinikubeDeployment/README.md

 # Portfolio Page Containerized with Docker and Deployed to a Minikube Cluster :cloud:
 - :woman_technologist: Portfolio website: https://mackenzie1.github.io/

 This project contains scripts to containerize a single static HTML page (my portfolio) using Docker and deploy it to a Minikube cluster running on your local machine.
-The goal of this project is to provide a simple example of how to containerize a web application using Docker and deploy it to a Kubernetes cluster.
+The goal of this project is to provide a simple example of how to containerize a web application using Docker and deploy it to a Kubernetes (minikube) cluster.

 ## Prerequisites
 Before you can run the scripts in this project, you need to have the following software installed on your machine: